Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 ### Conclusion

-First and foremost, this project was an opportunity for me to test my data cleansing and analysis skills within a geospatial context, using real data to unveil insights which can be used to help shape future resource planning.
+First and foremost, this project was an opportunity for me to test my data cleansing and analysis skills within a geospatial context, using real data.
 I was also able put my recent QGIS and ArcGIS learning to practical use.
 It was a challenging, but rewarding project.
 I now have a better understanding of the data used to calculate the SIMD and the socio-economic geography of my homeland, and was able to visualize the changes in the 2020 index from 2016.
+The insights could provide a platform to help shape future resource planning.

 I look forward to the publication of the 2024 index.

-Although the Scottish Index of Multiple Deprivation (SMID) is a useful indicator of deprivation levels throughout Scotland, like any index it can only ever be a subjective measure.
-The choice of domains, indicators and weightings applied, all influence the final outcome and changes to these components could potentially paint a very different picture.

-In conclusion, like any statistical measure, in order to make an informed decision based on the SMID, it is critical to perform a thorough analysis of the supporting data.
+In conclusion, although the Scottish Index of Multiple Deprivation (SMID) is a useful indicator of deprivation levels throughout Scotland, like any index it must be interpreetd with caution.
+The choice of domains, indicators and weightings applied, are subjective and changes to these components could potentially paint a very different picture.
+Like any statistical measure, in order to make an informed decision based on the SMID, it is critical to perform a thorough analysis of the supporting data.

 ### Improvements to my analysis